 Discussion and review of the development of their Student Teaching Portfolio(s); in addition, discussion of classroom management issues and teaching challenges met by student teachers during their period of student teaching.
 Required of all students during their period of student teaching.
-Concurrent course: EDUC 437.
-Prerequisite: EDUC 299.
+Concurrent course: EDUC 437 or EDUC457.